top of page

 Why "Top" Surgeons Yield Poor Results: 3 Diagnostics from a 24-Year Korea Aesthetic Strategist

-For many of our clients, this decision is not made in a vacuum.
-It carries the weight of family expectations, spousal opinions, and the quiet awareness that in certain social circles, a visibly "overdone" result carries a heavy social cost—a loss of Mianzi (face) that no amount of physical beauty can recover.
+For many of our clients, this decision carries the weight of family expectations and the quiet awareness that a visibly "overdone" result carries a heavy social cost—a loss of Mianzi (face) that no amount of physical beauty can recover.

 I am not a doctor.
 I do not perform surgery, nor do I act as a hospital broker.
 My role is that of a Strategic Architect: I design the logic of your decision and manage the risks before you ever step into an operating theater.